jaubourg/usejs/README.md

 ## Build the library

 * Clone this repository
-* Make sure you have
+* Make sure you have nodejs installed
-  * java installed to build the minified version
-  * nodejs installed to run jslint against the source
-  * a php enabled web server to run the tests
-* Enter the usejs directory and type "make"
+* Enter the usejs directory and type `node .`

 ## Load the Library